Paychecks for Patriots job fair rescheduled for Nov. 30

-The 10th annual “Paychecks for Patriots” job fair, sidelined last week by Tropical Storm Nicole, will now take place from 11 a.m. to 1 p.m.
-Wednesday, Nov.
-30, at the Marion County Public Library Headquarters, 2720 E. Silver Springs Blvd., in Ocala.
+OCALA — The 10th Annual “Paychecks for Patriots” job fair, sidelined by Tropical Storm Nicole, will now take place on Wednesday, Nov.
+30 from 11 a.m. to 1 p.m. at the Marion County Public Library Headquarters, 2720 E. Silver Springs Blvd., in Ocala.

 Henry Ayala, local veteran employment representative for CareerSource CLM, noted that nearly all the businesses signed up for the earlier event plan to take part on Nov.
 30.

-“The timing of the storm was unfortunate, but we were able to quickly pivot to a new date and bring just about every single business with us,” said Ayala, who is also a U.S. Army retired sergeant first class.
+“The timing of the storm was unfortunate, but we were able to quickly pivot to a new date and bring just about every single business with us,” Ayala, who is also U.S. Army retired sergeant first class, said.

 Veterans and eligible spouses also receive Priority of Service year-round at all CareerSource CLM career centers.
 Fee-free staff assistance, resources and other employment services are available weekdays from 8 a.m. to 5 p.m. at Career Centers in Ocala, Lecanto and Chiefland.